c64d-throwaway/txprocessor/README.md

 ## Tests
 The tests are minimal.
 But try to be efficient by testing from simple to complex scenarios.
+There is no unit testing, although I believe there should be, due time constrains and so.
+So you will notice that these are intergratin / components test, quite efficient.

 ## Thoughts and future improvements
 ### Lazy reading